JeanRadig/KaleidoCell/README.md

 ### Other options: see documentation

-For other installation possibilites, in particular for compatibility with Mac, and for docker installation, please follow the installation instructions in `KaleidoCell/kaleidocell/README.md`.
+For other installation possibilites, in particular for docker installation or usage on Mac, please follow the installation instructions in `KaleidoCell/kaleidocell/README.md`.

 ## Quick start

 The minimal workflow runs in four steps.
 A complete walkthrough with explanations is in [`examples/01_quickstart.ipynb`](examples/01_quickstart.ipynb).
+Other tutorials are also available in the same folder.

 ```python
 import kaleidocell